apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 The best-supported way to use gRPC is to define services in a [Protocol Buffers][3] (aka "Protobuf") `.proto` file.
-A Protobuf plugin for gRPC generates gRPC service stubs that you can use to implement in your applications.
+A Protobuf plugin for gRPC generates gRPC service stubs that you can use to implement your applications.
 RPC commands and data messages are serialized using the [Protobuf wire format][4].
 Because we use "vanilla gRPC and Protocol Buffers", gRPC clients that are ignorant of the Arrow columnar format can still interact with